Simon Goldhill

-Education
+Biography

-Goldhill was educated at University College School in Hampstead, London, and King's College, Cambridge, where he graduated with a first-class honours degree in 1978 and a PhD in 1982.
+Goldhill's father, Michael Goldhill, was the managing director of a plastics manufacturer.
+Simon Goldhill was educated at University College School in Hampstead, London, and King's College, Cambridge, where he graduated with a first-class honours degree in 1978 and a PhD in 1982.
 While at Cambridge he was awarded the university's prestigious Chancellor's Medal for poetry.